Cart

 Roll out dough on a lightly floured surface until the dough is about 10-12 inches rectangular.
 Place on a parchment lined baking sheet.
 Spread mustard in even layer on dough leaving a 1-inch boarder on every side.

-Arrange Hobb’s Wine Cured Salami on top of the mustard, slightly overlapping avoiding the boarder.
-Sprinkle grated cheese evenly over salami.
+Arrange Salami or Prosciutto on top of the mustard, slightly overlapping avoiding the boarder.
+Sprinkle grated cheese evenly over meat.

 Brush boarder with egg wash

-Roll out second sheet of puff pastry to same size as the first.
+Roll out second sheet of puff pastry to same size as the first (For an extra punch brush the puff pastry with more mustard on the inside of the puff pastry) .
 Gently place second sheet of puff pastry directly over the first doing your best to line up the edges.
 Gently press sides to seal and chill for 15-20 minutes.

 Let sit for a few minutes to set, slice, and enjoy.